Traveler’s Tales – Stories From Natchez Mississippi

 Here is a synopsis of the general feelings in town about the book, a book that they won’t admit to having read:

 - Richard Grant, the author of the book, was helped greatly by a certain woman in town.
-Let me just tell you…her name is mud in Natchez right now.
+Let me just tell you…her name, at least at the time we visited, was mud in Natchez.
 Without fail, every single person I asked about the book had something to say about her.
 None of it was good and sometimes it involved a bit of cussing.
 I’m sure that she has her supporters, but I didn’t meet any of them.

 - Because so much of Mr. Grant’s information came from this one particular person the people of Natchez feel that the book presents a one-sided, lop-sided view of the city and especially of the garden clubs.
 I suspect that they are right.